underdoggum/seir_penguin_project_2/readme.md

  - YouTube API v3 implementation ("google.discovery.Discovery.GetDiscoveryRest") becomes easily flooded with requests during testing, exceeding the daily request quota limit

+ - Users other than "admin" don't have the correct "New Day" suggestion (another bug as a result of a bug fix ...ugh)

 ## Extra Features for the Future:
  - When creating a new Day, automatically suggest weight increase of 5% (rounded to nearest 5 lb increment) of the previous weight